web-stuff-98/go-social-media/README.md

 This is the newest version of my Go project, it has much cleaner structure.
-It uses net/http, gorilla mux and gorilla websocket, and it has blogging with embedded comments, and it isn't broken.
+It uses net/http, gorilla mux and gorilla websocket, and it has blogging with embedded comments, it isn't broken and theres a way of easily subscribing to stuff using the SocketServer struct.

-It is basically a clone of Prisma-Social-Media, except the UI is done with SASS instead of Tailwind.

 It is not done.
 I need to add chatrooms, improve the UI, add rate limiters and maybe replace the auth check in the API routes with middleware.
-Also some optimizations.
+Also some optimizations to do with subscriptions.

+Blogging and commenting is finished but needs optimization probably.